NamanChaddha/A-la-Carte-Food-ordering-app/README.md

-# A-la-Carte-Food-ordering-app
-A Python + MySQL command-line food ordering system with restaurant and customer login, menu management, orders, and ratings.<br>
-This project simulates a real-world food delivery platform where restaurants can manage menus and customers can browse, order food, and rate restaurants.<br>
-<u>Features</u>
-<b>Authentication</b>
--Separate login & signup for Restaurants and Customers<br>
+🍕 A La Carte
+Order.
+Eat.
+Rate.
+Repeat.

+A console-based food ordering & delivery application built using Python and MySQL, simulating how real-world food delivery platforms work.

+What is A La Carte?

+A La Carte is a menu-driven CLI application where:

+🏪 Restaurants manage their menus & track orders

+🧑‍🍳 Customers browse, order food & rate restaurants

+📊 Orders & ratings are stored and managed using MySQL

+Think of it as a mini Swiggy/Zomato, but in the terminal.

+🎮 What Can You Do?
+🔐 Login System

+Separate login for Restaurant Owners & Customers

-Username & password validation<br>
+Username & password validation

-Password strength checks<br>
-3 login attempts limit<br>
-<br><br><br>
+Strong password rules

+3-attempt login limit

-🏪 Restaurant Owner Features
+🏪 Restaurant Owner Mode

-Create and manage restaurant profile
+✏️ Add / Edit restaurant details

-Add, edit, and delete menu items
+📋 Add & delete menu items

-View customer orders (sales)
+📦 View customer orders (sales)

-View average customer ratings
+⭐ View average ratings

-🧑‍🍳<b><u>Customer Features</u></b>
+🧑‍🍳 Customer Mode

-Create and manage customer profile
+👤 Create & update profile

-Browse available restaurants
+🍽️ Browse restaurants

-View restaurant menus
+📜 View menus

-Order food with quantity selection
+🛒 Order food with quantity selection

-Choose payment mode (Card / COD / UPI)
+💳 Choose payment method (Card / COD / UPI)

-View past orders
+🕒 View past orders

-Rate restaurants (1–5)
+⭐ Rate restaurants

-🗄️ Database Features

-Structured MySQL database

-Separate tables for:

-Restaurant login & details

-Customer login & details
+🗄️ Behind the Scenes (Database)

+All data is stored in MySQL, including:

+Users (restaurants & customers)

 Menus